mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 What the heck did she just ask him?
 Bryce just laughed.

+"My boyfriend is up in Rexburg, and he's studying graphic design," Gyuna said.

+"My uncle does stuff related to that," Bryce said.

+"Really?
+My boyfriend has been trying to find a job or internship to do with graphic design."

 After some studying, I said I was heading home, at which point Bryce also packed up his stuff.
 "I can give you a ride home," he said.

 "I don't live too far away," I said.
 But then I thought about wanting to get to know his background and his journey.
 "Actually, I wouldn't mind if you took me home."

 On the car ride back home, he told me that he had dated a guy about a year ago and that for the past year, Bryce had been working on himself.
 "So what do you want from dating guys?" he asked.

 "Definitely a long-term relationship is the goal,” I answered.
 “What about you?"

 "Yeah, I definitely want to find a long-term relationship.
 Is there anything you don't want, I guess in general?"